Keyboard shortcuts

 --range <range>Generate changelog for a tag range (e.g. v1.0..v2.0)

---output <file>Write to file (default: CHANGELOG.md)
+-w, --write [path]Write to file (default: CHANGELOG.md)

+Output goes to stdout by default.
+Pass -w / --write to write to CHANGELOG.md, or -w <path> to write to a custom file.
 Without --full or --range, generates an incremental changelog (unreleased commits since the last tag) and prepends to the output file. --range and --full are mutually exclusive.

-2.5 git std hooks
+2.5 git std hook

 Manage and execute git hooks defined in .githooks/*.hooks files.

-2.5.2 git std hooks run <hook>
+2.5.1 git std hook run <hook>

 Execute all commands in .githooks/<hook>.hooks.